FIFA 21 was released in October 2020 and it features some of the biggest teams in the world, but there is one notable omission: Juventus .

 Interestingly, Juventus were known as 'PM Black and White' (PM as an abbreviation for Piemonte) in Pro Evolution Soccer 2019.

 While the Juventus brand does not feature in FIFA 21, Piemonte Calcio does feature players who play for Juventus.

 When the news was first confirmed, EA Sports explained: "Real-world players, including authentic names and faces, will be used in the Piemonte Calcio squad."

 Matthijs De Ligt is going where no man has gone before 🇮🇹 pic.twitter.com/DpW52Q5ozd— DAZN Canada (@DAZN_CA) July 17, 2019

 That means we see Matthijs de Ligt, Aaron Ramsey and Ronaldo lining out for the "new" outfit, which is good news for any FIFA-playing Juventus fans.

 Aside from cosmetic differences, Piemonte Calcio will strongly resemble Juventus and the team is fully incorporated into the game, playable in Kick-Off, Ultimate Team, Career Mode, and VOLTA Football.

-However, despite that, fans will have to come to terms with the fact that Juventus' home venue, Allianz Stadium, will not feature in FIFA 20.
+However, despite that, fans will have to come to terms with the fact that Juventus' home venue, Allianz Stadium, does not feature in FIFA 21.